GarrityV/REDDIT-REPOSTER/README.md

 # REDDIT-REPOSTER
 Simple repost bot for Reddit.
 For Personal Use.

-In functions.py, find 'REPLACE' and replace with necessary component **CTRL/CMD+F FOR SEARCH**
+In `functions.py`, replace lines 12-14 with correct information

-Run main.py for program to function correctly
+Run `main.py` for program to function correctly